uhkniazi/CGraphClust/README.md

 # f_igCalculateVertexSizesAndColors
 Utility function to calculate vertex sizes of nodes of the graph, using the expression data, grouping factor and number of nodes in the graph.
-Node sizes are calculated by log10 fold change between the mean of 2 groups (in case of more than 2 groups, the means of 2 groups at the extremes are used using the range function).
-This size factor is multiplied by a iSize (default NULL) argument.
+Node sizes are calculated by log2 fold change between the mean of 2 groups (the 2 extreme levels are used i.e. the base line level of the factor and the last level of the factor to calculate the difference).
+This size factor is multiplied by a iSize (default NULL) argument and absolute value is saved.
 If it is provided (set value to around 20 or 30 for large graphs - depending on drawing area) - for small graphs leave this area blank and a multiplicative factor is calculated using 4000/vcount(ig).
 If the bColors variable is set (default FALSE), then factor with levels(factor)[1] is used as baseline and levels(factor)[last] is used as the second level, and if mean of levels(factor)[1] is < mean levels(factor)[length(levels(factor))], it suggests a positive change with a colour of red (pink) or else negative change with blue colour

 # f_csGetGeneSummaryFromGenbank
+## NOTE
+This function does not seem to work well in vectorized format, needs fixing at some point.
 Utility function using the bioconductor package annoate and cran package XML to query genbank for a gene, download the xml file and extracts the summary for the gene returning it in a character string format.
 It can take a vectorized form of the gene list and returns a vectorized named character string